Skip to content

 SNAP food benefits

-Ask clearly for emergency screening when food is low.
-Georgia policy says SNAP applications must be screened for expedited service.
-If you miss an interview call, call DFCS back the same day if you can.
+Ask clearly: “Was my application screened for expedited SNAP?”
+Georgia policy says all SNAP applications must be screened for expedited service, and Gateway applications are automatically screened.
+If you miss an interview call, call DFCS back as soon as you can.
 For a deeper food guide, use the Georgia SNAP guide.

 Food pantries and food banks

 Food banks can help while SNAP is pending or when benefits do not cover the whole month.
-Feeding Georgia lists regional food banks and food pantry help across the state.
-You can also call 211 and ask for food pantries near your ZIP code, including pantries that do not require a referral.
+Feeding Georgia lists regional food banks across the state.
+You can also call 211 and ask which pantry is open today or tomorrow near your ZIP code.

 TANF cash assistance

-TANF is Georgia’s monthly cash assistance program for some low-income families with children, children age 18 who attend school full time, and pregnant women.
-The DFCS TANF page says TANF includes an employment services component.
-Cooperation with child support is generally required unless good cause can be established.
+TANF is Georgia’s monthly cash assistance program for some low-income families with children.
+DFCS says TANF includes work-related requirements for many adults, and cooperation with child support is required unless good cause can be established.
+Start with the Georgia TANF page.

-TANF can help, but it is not a same-day grant.
+TANF can help some families, but it is not a same-day grant.
 You may need an interview and proof of income, identity, residence, and child information.
-For a focused walkthrough, see the Georgia TANF guide.
+For a focused walkthrough, see Georgia TANF help.

 If you have no safe place to stay, call 211 first.
 Then contact your local coordinated entry access point.
-Georgia DCA says coordinated entry can assess your situation and connect you to shelter or housing services.
+Georgia DCA says coordinated entry can help assess your situation and connect you with shelter or housing services when resources are available.
 Start with DCA homeless help.

 Be clear if you have children, are pregnant, are fleeing violence, have a disability, or have a court deadline.
 These facts may affect which referral is safest, but they do not guarantee a bed or payment.

-The old pandemic-era rental assistance model is not a guaranteed statewide rent program.
-Use the eviction screening page and the rental assistance guide for next steps.
+The old pandemic-era rental assistance system is not a guaranteed statewide rent program.
+Use the Georgia eviction screening page and ASMOM’s Georgia housing help for next steps.

 Housing Choice Vouchers can lower rent for eligible families, but they are not emergency shelter.
-DCA says its tenant-based voucher wait lists are currently closed, and it does not charge application fees.
-Check the DCA wait list page for openings.
-Beware of websites that charge a fee or promise a voucher.
+Georgia DCA says its tenant-based voucher wait lists are currently closed.
+Check the official DCA wait list page for updates.
+Do not pay a private website that promises a voucher or charges an application fee.

 LIHEAP utility help

 LIHEAP helps eligible households with home energy bills, crisis assistance, and weatherization.
-Georgia DFCS says it is run through Community Action Agencies and is first come, first served.
-Heating and cooling help have priority periods before opening to all eligible residents.
-Check the Georgia LIHEAP page and read the Georgia utility help guide.
+Georgia DFCS says LIHEAP is run through local Community Action Agencies.
+Cooling help opened April 1, 2026 for residents age 65 and older and medically homebound residents, and May 1, 2026 for all eligible residents.
+Check the Georgia LIHEAP page and the CAA locator.

 Health coverage and child care